• Skip to primary navigation

 Filed Under: Articles by Our Attorneys

-March 9, 2021 by Jeffrey P. Burke, Esq.
+December 28, 2021 by Jeffrey P. Burke, Esq.

 Jeff Burke is an attorney at MacElree Harvey, Ltd., working in the firm’s Employment and Litigation practice groups.
-Jeff counsels businesses and individuals on employment practices and policies, employee hiring and separation issues, non-competition and other restrictive covenants, wage and hour disputes, and other employment-related matters.
-Jeff also represents businesses and individuals in employment litigation such as employment contract disputes, workforce classification audits, and discrimination claims based upon age, sex, race, religion, disability, sexual harassment, and hostile work environment.
+Jeff counsels businesses and individuals on employment practices and policies, executive compensation, employee hiring and separation issues, non-competition and other restrictive covenants, wage and hour disputes, and other employment-related matters.
+Jeff represents businesses and individuals in employment litigation such as employment contract disputes, workforce classification audits, and discrimination claims based upon age, sex, race, religion, disability, sexual harassment, and hostile work environment.
+Jeff also practices in commercial litigation as well as counsels business on commercial contract matters.

 Filed Under: Articles by Our Attorneys